California Baptist University: History

-1950s
+1950s through 1990s

-Founded in 1950 as California Baptist College in El Monte, California, the new college enrolled 120 students during its first year under the leadership of the first president, P. Boyd Smith.
+Founded in 1950 as California Baptist College in El Monte, California by the Los Angeles Southern Baptist Association, the new college enrolled 120 students during its first year under the leadership of the first president, P. Boyd Smith.
 In 1953, the college moved under the wing of the California Southern Baptist Convention, the same year that the first edition of the Angelos, the college yearbook, was published.
 In 1954, the college received its charter from the state of California.

-Soon, the college outgrew its facilities, and, in 1955, moved its campus to the then rural city of Riverside.
-The college moved to a more spacious 75.6 acre campus which already had constructed buildings that could be used for offices, classrooms, and living areas.
+Soon the college outgrew its facilities, and in 1955 it moved its campus to the then-rural city of Riverside, California.
+The school's new 75.6-acre campus was already equipped with constructed buildings that could be used for offices, classrooms, and living areas.
 What is now known as the Annie Gabriel Library, was the first to be built in 1921.
 In 1927, the original administration building was constructed whereas the W.E.
 James Building was built in 1934.
 The building which now houses the ceramics studio and boiler was constructed in 1938.
-In 1958, the college named its second president, Dr. Lloyd Simmons.
+In 1958, the college named its second president, Lloyd Simmons.

-1960s and 1970s

-In 1961 CBU received full accreditation by the Western Association of Schools and Colleges.
-In 1964, the college began expanding with the construction of the Lancer Arms apartment complex and the student population reached 500.

-In 1968, Smith and Simmons residence halls were built and named in honor of the college's first two presidents.
-These new dorms allowed for higher enrollment at the college.

-In 1971, Dr. James R. Staples was named as the third college president.
-Two years later, the Wallace Book of Life Theater was built.
-In 1978, the college's $800,000 note for the Riverside campus was finally paid and was burned in a college-wide celebration.

-1980s and 1990s

-Dr. Russell R. Tuck became the college's fourth president in 1984.
-The same year, the first graduate degree was granted and accreditation was received by the National Association of Schools of Music.

-In 1991, Wanda's Place was established, an on-campus cafe named in honor of a popular long-time college employee.
-Three years later, Dr. Ronald L. Ellis was installed as the fifth college president and the next year school enrollment reached 1,000.

-California Baptist College became the first college on the West Coast to receive accreditation by Association of College Business Schools and Programs in 1996.
-The next year enrollment reached 2,000.

 In September 1998, California Baptist College officially became California Baptist University.

-2000s

-The campus again expanded in 2001 with the addition of the University Place Apartments.